 Science is a massively parallel human endeavor to explain and predict the nature of the physical world.
 In science, knowledge is acquired cumulatively and collaboratively—and the principal mode for sharing this knowledge is the institution of scholarly publishing.
 In science, ideas are built upon ideas, models upon models, verifications upon prior verifications.
 This cumulative process of construction leaves behind it a latticework of citations, from which we can reconstruct the geography of scientific thought and retrace the paths along which intellectual activity has proceeded.

-The Eigenfactor® Project is an academic research project co-founded in January 2007 by Jevin West and Carl Bergstrom, and sponsored by the West Lab at the Information School and the Bergstrom Lab in the Department of Biology at the University of Washington.
+The Eigenfactor® Project is an academic research project co-founded in January 2007 by Carl Bergstrom and Jevin West (pictured below), and sponsored by the West Lab at the Information School and the Bergstrom Lab in the Department of Biology at the University of Washington.

 We aim to use recent advances in network analysis to develop novel methods for evaluating the influence of scholarly periodicals, for mapping the structure of academic research, and for helping researchers navigate the scholarly literature.
 We are committed to broadly disseminating our research findings and technological developments, while respecting the confidentiality of the data sources we use.